47 of The Best Sport Psychology Quotes

 Wayne Gretzky

-Comment: This could be the most famous sport psychology quote of all time.
+Comment: This could be the most famous sports psychology quote ever.
 Why?
 Because it’s one of the best from one of the best.

 “People say to me all the time, ‘You have no fear.’
 I tell them, ‘No, that’s not true.
 I’m scared all the time.
 You have to have fear in order to have courage.
 I’m a courageous person because I’m a scared person.”